project-fifo/eplugin/README.md

 Writing plugins
 ===============
-A plugin is a directory with a `plugin.conf` file and one or more .erl files so the a plugin directory could look like:
+A plugin is a directory with a `plugin.conf` file and one or more .erl files so the plugin directory could look like:
 ```
 -plugins
  -plug1